-Limited Assurance Reasonable Assurance include the following procedures related to the entity's process for assembling the the following procedures related entity's process for assembling to ainability information: (Ref: Para. (a) Agreeing or reconciling the sustainability information with the underlying records; and (a) Agreeing or reconciling the sustainability information with the underlying records; and (b) Obtaining, through inquiry of management, an understanding of (b) Obtaining evidence about material adjustments made during the course
+Limited Assurance Reasonable Assurance include the following procedures related to the entity's process for assembling the entity's process for assemble. practitioner's procedures shall include following procedures related to the y's process for assembling the ainability information: (Ref: Para.
+7) (a) Agreeing or reconciling the sustainability information with the underlying records; and (a) Agreeing or reconciling the sustainability information with the underlying records; and (b) Obtaining, through inquiry of management, an understanding of (b) Obtaining evidence about material adjustments made during the course

-Limited Assurance Reasonable Assurance material adjustments made during of preparing the sustainability the course of preparing the sustainability information and considering whether additional procedures are necessary in the circumstances. information.
+Limited Assurance Reasonable Assurance material adjustments made during the course of preparing the sustainability information and considering whether additional procedures are necessary in the circumstances. of preparing the sustainability information.